cststack/k8comp/README.md

 ## Overview

-This is a tool which can help with the management of the deployment files.
+This is a tool which can help with the deployment files management.
 As different environments can have different requirements the tool simplifies the management of secrets (eyaml) and any value which is different from one environment to another (node ports, scaling requirements, environment variables and not only).
 A single file can be deployed to multiple environments.

-The tool can automatically deploy from a specific branch, can be configured to automatically pull any new changes from the remote repository.

-Auto or manual git pull for projects and hieradata from a single or multiple repositories.
-If set to true it will pull on every deployment.
-Otherwise use ```k8comp pull``` for main_deployment_branch (set in k8comp.conf) or ```k8comp pull -b your_branch``` to pull a specific branch.

 The tool will read a file or multiple files from projects hierarchy, query hiera for the variables detected, replace them and create a new deployment output.